-The Company is currently performing under the second and third option segments of the contract during which the Company may receive up to a total of \$21.6 million and \$11.6 million in expense reimbursement and fees, respectively.
-The second and third option segments are scheduled to end on September 30, 2018.
-As of December 31, 2017, the Company has recognized revenue in aggregate of \$56.1 million with respect to the base performance segment and the first three extension periods.
+The Company is currently performing under the second and third option segments of the contract during which the Company may receive up to a total of \$23.9 million and \$14.1 million in expense reimbursement and fees, respectively.
+The second option segment is scheduled to end on August 1, 2019 and the third option segments is scheduled to end on March 30, 2019.
+Of the \$75.8 million in expense reimbursement and \$5.3 million in fees that the Company may receive, approximately \$74.3 million in expense reimbursement and fees has been funded.
+As of December 31, 2018, of the total funding the Company had invoiced an aggregate of \$62.6 million with respect to the base performance segment and the first three extension periods.
+For the years ended December 31, 2018, 2017, and 2016, the Company recognized revenue under this contract of \$7.2 million, \$4.5 million and \$5.7 million, respectively.